- 1 Is there a limit on charitable donations for 2019?

 Your deduction for charitable contributions generally can’t be more than 60% of your adjus- ted gross income (AGI), but in some cases 20%, 30%, or 50% limits may apply.

-How much money can I write off for donations?
+How much can you write off for goodwill donations?

-Can you still deduct charitable donations in 2019?
+Can you deduct donations to Goodwill in 2019?

 How much can you deduct for donations in 2020?

 Individuals can elect to deduct donations up to 100% of their 2020 AGI (up from 60% previously).
 Corporations may deduct up to 25% of taxable income, up from the previous limit of 10%.

 How much in charitable donations will trigger an audit?

 Donating non-cash items to a charity will raise an audit flag if the value exceeds the $500 threshold for Form 8283, which the IRS always puts under close scrutiny.
 If you fail to value the donated item correctly, the IRS may deny your entire deduction, even if you underestimate the value.

 How much can I write off for clothing donations?

 The tax laws say that you can deduct charitable contributions worth up to 60% of your AGI.